TanukiSharp/blood-alcohol-content/README.md

 As for the `Alcohol elimination rate`, you can let the default value, unless you know what you are doing.

 You can also set the `Driving limit` to the regulation value where you drive, but feel free to set it lower if you want.

+Your settings are stored in the browser's local storage, so if you refresh the page or close it and reopen it later, your settings are maintained, but if you use another browser or uninstall it and reinstall it, or clean it's local storage data, you will have to setup the application again.

 ### Main page